cdeterman/gpuR/README.md

 # INSTALL

+### Dependencies
+1. OpenCL headers (can be found at Khronos.org)
+2. An OpenCL SDK specific to your GPU vender (AMD, NVIDIA, Intel, etc.)

+**Note - the package will install if you have the headers above but will be essentially non-functional.**

+## Windows
+Currently unsupported :( This package requires C++11 and until [Rtools](https://cran.r-project.org/bin/windows/Rtools/) has a more recent compiler that fully supports C++11 there is no clean way to install this package.

+## OSX
+OpenCL should be present by default but you likely will not have the C++ API.
+This is required currently until I find a cleaner way to include this (possibly in the includes of this package, TBD).

+You can download it on the Khronos downloads page [here](https://www.khronos.org/registry/cl/) which provides all the OpenCL headers.
+You will want whichever is the most recent version you currently have.
+To find this out, on a Mac OSX 10.10 you open the `/System/Library/Frameworks/OpenCL.framework/Headers/cl.h` file in your favorite text editor and find the `/* OpenCL Version */` section.
+Choose the highest version, download the corresponding `cl.hpp` file and put it in that directory.

+That is all you need for the install on a Mac :)

+## Linux

 The only verified installations at present consisted of using a NVIDIA 970 GTX or a AMD Radeon Graphics Card on a Ubuntu 14.04 system.
 The installation consisted of:

-### Dependencies
-1. opencl-headers (shared library)
-2. An OpenCL SDK specific to your GPU vender (AMD, NVIDIA, Intel, etc.)

 #### Note, you currently can only have one type installed (NVIDIA or AMD)